khadijasheikh2004/machine-learning-fundamentals/README.md

 ## Overview

-This repository contains implementations of fundamental machine learning algorithms and concepts using Python and Jupyter Notebooks.
+This repository contains implementations of fundamental machine learning algorithms using Python and Jupyter Notebooks.

-Each notebook focuses on understanding the working of core ML techniques.
+It focuses on understanding core ML concepts through step-by-step implementation and experimentation on structured datasets.

 ---